dengLawrence/WARP-Project/README.md

 - ChannelAnalysis JUnit Tests: TBD
 <br>

-**Project Artifacts:**
+**Other Project Artifacts:**
 - UML Sequence Diagram
-- UML Class Diagram for ChannelVisualization (update as methods created)
+- UML Class Diagram for ChannelVisualization (updated as methods are created)
-- UML Class Diagram for ChannelAnalysis (update as methods created)
+- UML Class Diagram for ChannelAnalysis (updated as methods are created)
 - Method Design Documents
 <br>